 Both of the proposed houses have accommodation on 3 levels, incorporating the roof space.
-The smaller house (House 2) has a potential for 4 bedrooms and 5 people with a floorarea of 120m.
-This exceeds the minimum floorspace requirement of 103m in the nationally described space standard.
-The larger house (House 1) has the potential for 4 bedrooms and 6 people, with a floorarea of 145m.
-The minimum requirement is 112m.
+Each house has 3 bedrooms and a study with floorareas of 124m2 (House 1) and 120m2 (House 2) respectively.
+This exceeds the minimum floorspace requirement of 108m2 in the nationally described space standard for a 3 bedroom, 6 person dwelling over 3 storeys.
 As such, both houses will have more than adequate internal floorspace.